dustinwhisman/dustinwhisman.com/pages/writing/web-accessibility-specialist-certification/conformance-testing-for-wcag-2-1-level-aa.md

 ---
 title: "WAS Notes: Conformance Testing for WCAG 2.1 Level AA | Writing | Dustin Whisman"
 description: "This is essentially a checklist to follow when testing a site for WCAG Level AA conformance."
-articleTitle: "WAS Notes: Conformance Testing for WCAG 2.1 Level AA"
+articleTitle: "Conformance Testing for WCAG 2.1 Level AA"
 layout: default
 date: 2023-06-09T00:00:00.000Z
 tags: